maurice-35/movie-data-base/README.md

 #  Overview
 This app was created to enable users to stream movies without the need to download, rent or buy.
 My inspirations were drawn from the [Maverick Entertainment Movies](https://www.maverickentertainment.cc/) website.
 This is the fourth (and final) project in the General Assembly Immersive course.
 I worked solo and had 10 days to develop a full stack application.
 The back end is built with a Python Django API using Django REST Framework to serve data from a Postgres database, and a separate front end built with React.

+# Brief
+This was a 10-day solo project to develop an app using Python and Django framework.
+### Technical requirements:
+- Build a full-stack app of your choice using Python and Django.
+- Consume your API with a separate front-end built with React.
+- Must be complete (CRUD Functionality) and have at least 2 relationships on the back-end.
+- The front-end should have differents views with at least 3 pages with polished styling.
+- Must be deployed online for public access.

 #  Technologies
 - [Python](https://www.python.org/)